 Individuals who are unsure if they want to enter into a full apprenticeship may choose to take part in a pre-apprenticeship program.
 These programs are shorter and intended to prepare the individual for entering into a full apprenticeship if they choose.
 Depending on the company, pre-apprenticeships may be available to individuals who are younger than the required age for a full apprenticeship, and the pre-apprenticeship could be completed while the student is still in school.

 Like an apprenticeship, a pre-apprenticeship is composed of both job-based training and classroom instruction, though the training that a participant receives at a company is less intensive and less skilled than in a full apprenticeship.
 (Following labor laws and maintaining safety are the main concerns.)
-If students are sure that they will want to complete an apprenticeship in a certain trade, completing a pre-apprenticeship program is an ideal way for them to confirm their career choices, begin learning skills necessary for the job, and meet the minimum qualifications for the apprenticeship.
+If students feel sure that they will want to complete an apprenticeship in a certain trade, completing a pre-apprenticeship program is an ideal way for them to confirm their career choices, begin learning skills necessary for the job, and meet the minimum qualifications for the apprenticeship.
 Completing a pre-apprenticeship may also result in higher starting wages and less required training during the full apprenticeship.

 For more information about pre-apprenticeships, contact the companies for which you hope to work and read up on the U.S.Department of Labor’s website.